vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 This feature lets users activate and use additional SIMs on devices that have two or more SIM card slots.

 The APIs in this library have not been tested against dual SIM card configurations.
-It should still work, at the very least the current active SIM card should be accessible.
+It should still work, at the very least the current default/active SIM card should be accessible.

 Please [raise an issue](https://github.com/vestrel00/contacts-android/issues/new) if you find any bugs or [start a discussion](https://github.com/vestrel00/contacts-android/discussions/new) and share